caldayham/notes/neoessentialism-manifesto.md

 <p>

 ```
-A bedrock foundation for continued conciousness.
+The bedrock foundation for continued conciousness.
 ```

 <details>